kragen/derctuo/markdown/globoflexia.md

 A balloon for twisting is inflated but not twisted.
-It is wrapped in five layers of paper towels dipped in wet portland cement, sand, and chopped basalt fiber, leaving the balloon's ends exposed.
+It is wrapped in five layers of paper towels dipped in wet portland cement, sand, and chopped basalt fiber, leaving the balloon’s ends exposed.
 The entire resulting concrete tube is wrapped in stretch plastic wrap to keep it from drying out.
 After 48 hours, the balloon is popped, exposing the inner surface of the pipe, which is then painted with a solution of